2.3. HAZ: Hazards

 ../../../../../_images/siteResponse1.png

-Fig. 2.3.5.1 Schematic figure for site response analysis (courtesy of Pedro Arduino)
+Fig. 2.3.5.1 Schematic of site response analysis (courtesy of Dr. Pedro Arduino)

-Regional Site Response consists of four major functionalities for site response analysis, each of which is encapsulated in a specific widget:
+Regional Site Response offers four functionalities for site response analysis, each represented by a widget:

 ../../../../../_images/R2DSiteResponsePane.png

-Fig. 2.3.5.2 Graphic user interface of Regional Site Response
+Fig. 2.3.5.2 Regional Site Response graphic user interface

-3. Soil model widget: a soil modeling script is expected, which will be used to create numerical models from the site information csv and run simulations.
+3. Soil model widget: Requires a soil modeling script to create numerical models and run simulations based on the site information .csv.

-4. Input motion widget: a EventGrid.csv csv file along with a directory including ground motion acceleration time history files are expected.
-Note that the units of the time history and scaling factor should also be provided by users.
+4. Input motion widget: Expect an EventGrid.csv file and a directory with ground motion acceleration time history files, including units and scaling factors.

 Wills2015